bob16795/markup/README.md

 #### pdf_latex & latex

-- COL: sets column number in document
+- COL: sets column number in documentIn the column on the left hand side are 10 of the most essential terms for this unit’s content.
+In the second column, write the definition on your own words.
 - CPT: starts a chapter
 - IDX: adds an index entry in current position